EmbySupport/Emby.Docs/Hardware-Acceleration-on-Android.md

 Emby supports the following hardware acceleration variants on Android

 - **Android MediaCodec**
-MediaCodec is Android's integrated API for video de- and endoding.
+MediaCodec is Android's integrated API for video de- and encoding.

 - **OpenMax**
 OpenMax is an API specification covering various aspects of media acceleration.
 On Android it is the standard API for codec implementations while applications are typically using MediaCodec